lyotvincent/HiBrowser/README.md

 ```

 ## test data
-Here are some test data we provide.It can be visualized in HiBrowser(your locally deployed or we host instance) by url.
+Here are some test data we provide.It can be visualized in HiBrowser(your locally deployed or we host instance) by using URL.
 But it will be slow due to the network congestion.

 You can download it from our data hub.
 [Total 110.35 GB]
 ```text